What is a prostate biopsy?

 If you have prostate cancer, your Gleason score will be between 6 (3+3) and 10 (5+5).

 Your doctor might also talk about your "grade group".
 This is a new system for showing how aggressive your prostate cancer is likely to be.
-Your grade group will be a number between 1 and 5 (see table).
+Your grade group will be a number between 1 and 5 (see below).

 What does the Gleason score or grade group mean?